18F/18f.gsa.gov/_posts/2016-07-11-conversation-about-static-dynamic-websites.md

 program to run a ‘build’ command to generate files.
 Jekyll is almost always *not* running.

-**Will:** So if I update a blog post in a CMS that will get pulled into a live website immediately, but if I update a post in Jekyll, someone has to "build" the page before people can see it.
+**Will:** So if I update a blog post in a CMS, that will get pulled into a live website immediately, but if I update a post in Jekyll, someone has to "build" the page before people can see it.